As the name says on the box, ProWritingAid really is a pro writing aid.

 One of the new features I really like is the summary report.
 It lists all of the issues you have in your test.

-Because it is quite a long report, I have used a gif below to show you how much information it contains.
+Because it is quite a long report, I have created a gif below to show you how much information it contains.

 To work on an issue, all you need to do is click on the link to take you to your text.